silicon-sat/SiliconGS/README.md

 This setup provides a highly responsive and efficient communication link between two LoRa systems using a custom SPI configuration, simulating full-duplex functionality.

-# Developing the Ground Station Receiver System for CubeSat Telemetry
+# 433 MHz LoRa Communication Channel

 This section covers the development of the software system for receiving CubeSat telemetry data using the `RadioLib` and `SPI` libraries.
 The receiver code, [`receiver.ino`](receiver.ino), enables full communication with a LoRa-based CubeSat, forming the core component of our ground station.

-### How the Code Works:
+## Code Description:

 The [`receiver.ino`](receiver.ino) file initializes the **LoRa module** (SX1278) using custom SPI pins on the ESP32 and sets the necessary parameters, including frequency, bandwidth, and spreading factor.
 Once initialized, it begins to **listen for incoming telemetry packets** from the CubeSat.